 Among his many accomplishments, we find the San Diego Spring Open (2019), Las Vegas Summer Open (2019), and Portland Open (2019), to name a few.

-Mike Carbullido is a Black belt under Professor Galvao and has been teaching for over a decade.
+Mike Carbullido is a Black belt under Professor Galvao and has taught for over a decade.

 Professor Lucas Barbosa, better known by his ring name Lucas “Hulk,” is a Brazilian jiu-jitsu black belt under André Fabiano.
 And, A challenging BJJ competitor.